 Rewards are not the centrepiece of your gamification strategy.
 They are merely there as one of many motivators to help your users achieve the desired outcome.
 One of the most common gamification mistakes is placing rewards above results.

-When you advertise a very attractive reward, people will do whatever it takes to win (even cheat).
-Instead of the “achievement” being the most important factor, the prize itself becomes the main focus.
+When you advertise a very attractive reward, people will do whatever it takes to win (even cheat), so instead of the “achievement” being the most important factor, the prize itself becomes the main focus.

 2. Complicated Game Mechanics